 End-to-end talent development

-AWS’ re/Start programme has already launched in over 40 countries globally.
+AWS’ re/Start program has already launched in over 40 countries globally.
 In Asia-Pacific, it is already present in Australia, India, Indonesia, Malaysia, New Zealand, Pakistan, the Philippines, Sri Lanka, and Vietnam.

-For Singapore, Lithan is offering the programme under the Career Conversion Programme (CCP) for Cloud Professionals –AWS Cloud Specialist by Workforce Singapore (WSG).
+For Singapore, Lithan is offering the program under the Career Conversion Programme (CCP) for Cloud Professionals –AWS Cloud Specialist by Workforce Singapore (WSG).

 Companies can obtain salary support from WSG when they tap on the CCP to hire mid-career individuals without prior experience, or redeploy eligible workers for cloud practitioner roles.

-According to Loh, the programme will be conducted in batches, with about 20 to 30 people per cohort.
+According to Loh, the program will be conducted in batches, with about 20 to 30 people per cohort.

 “We contextualise a lot of our learning, so that we can understand the project and the skills that you need for the project.
 If you have enough students that come into a particular cohort, then we can contextualise a curriculum just for your company.
 For the contextualisation to happen, we need about 20 to 30 learners to come in,” he explained.